rishicmhs2026/revsnap-saas/README.md

-# ProfitPulse - B2B Pricing Optimization Platform
+# RevSnap - B2B Revenue Optimization Platform

-A comprehensive SaaS platform that helps small businesses optimize their pricing strategies to maximize profits.
+A comprehensive SaaS platform that helps small businesses optimize their revenue strategies to maximize profits.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Business Overview

-**ProfitPulse** is a B2B SaaS solution designed to help small businesses increase their profit margins by 15-40% through data-driven pricing optimization.
-The platform combines advanced analytics, competitor intelligence, and AI-powered recommendations to deliver actionable pricing insights.
+**RevSnap** is a B2B SaaS solution designed to help small businesses increase their profit margins by 15-40% through data-driven revenue optimization.
+The platform combines advanced analytics, competitor intelligence, and AI-powered recommendations to deliver actionable revenue insights.

 ### Target Market
 - Small to medium-sized businesses (SMBs)